aspose-font/Aspose.Font-Documentation/net/developer-guide/font-classes-for-supported-font-formats/_index.md

 Using these methods works faster than using method  [*GetGlyphById()*](https://apireference.aspose.com/font/net/aspose.font.ttf/ttffont/methods/getglyphbyid/index) from [*IGlyphAccessor*](https://apireference.aspose.com/font/net/aspose.font.glyphs/iglyphaccessor) interface.
 Also, [*TtfFont*](https://apireference.aspose.com/font/net/aspose.font.ttf/ttffont) class provides a set of overloaded methods [*GetGlyphComponentsById()*](https://apireference.aspose.com/font/net/aspose.font.ttf/ttffont/methods/getglyphcomponentsbyid/index).
 These methods are designed to work with composite glyphs.

 **Composite glyph** is a glyph that references one or more other glyphs in the font.
-For example, the glyph for Ä (A diaeresis), Unicode U+00C4, can be composed of the glyph for letter A (as the base glyph) and the diaeresis mark glyph.
+For example, the glyph for character Ä (Unicode U+00C4), can be composed of the glyph for character A (as the base glyph) and the diaeresis mark glyph.

 Methods [*GetGlyphComponentsById()*](https://apireference.aspose.com/font/net/aspose.font.ttf/ttffont/methods/getglyphcomponentsbyid/index) take the identifier of the composite glyph and return the list of glyphs the transferred composite glyph refers to.